pvico12/expense-tracker/backend/README.md

 ### Database

 For the database, we are using Postgres.
-Here you have 2 options:

-1. Connect to a local Postgres instance on your machine
-2. Connect to our remote development database hosted in the cloud using UW CSC infrastructure

-#### Local

-In this section, we will be setting up a local Postgres instance.
-Using this instance, we will create a connection from the Flask backend to our local instance.

 ##### Installation